profsmith89/ctps/_sources/chap03.md

 ## Standards

-`utf-8` and `latin-1` are two of a large number of different encoding *standards*.
+`utf-8` and `latin-1` are two of many different encoding *standards*.
 You'll find standards all throughout our physical and virtual worlds.
 A standard is simply a documented and widely agreed-upon method for doing something.

-We like to think that well-crafted standards are the way we have always done things, but more often than not the path to a standard was filled with conflict and heated disagreement.
+We like to think that well-crafted standards are the way we have always done things, but often the path to a standard was filled with conflict and heated disagreement.
 Take the painted lines on our roads and highways.
 I'm old enough to remember when the standard color of the centerline that separates traffic traveling in different directions was changed (in the early 1970s) from white to yellow.
 Perhaps Oregon felt some vindication for it was the last U.S. state in 1954 to stop using yellow painted lines on its roads and join the other 47 states in adopting white as the standard color for the country's new interstate highway system.
 And this earlier standard traces its roots to a painted centerline along Trenton's River Road in Wayne County, Michigan.
 Edward N. Hines, the chairman of the Wayne County's Board of Roads, insisted on the painting of a white line after seeing a milk wagon leave a white trail on the road in front of him.[^fn4]

 While the individual states eventually agreed upon today's standard, this U.S. standard is not the standard you find in many other countries.
 Despite the headaches these different international standards can cause drivers, there is an even greater need for an agreed-upon standard way of encoding characters on the Internet.
 Have you ever visited a website and seen garbage appear on your screen?
 If you have, you've probably encountered a character-encoding problem.

-By the way, if you're interested, you can begin an exploration of the checkered history of encoding standards by reading about Unicode, the standard we use and explore next.[^fn5]
+If you're interested, you can begin an exploration of the checkered history of encoding standards by reading about Unicode, the standard we use and explore next.[^fn5]

 ## Unicode